-This hearty, nourishing sauerkraut casserole with chicken and potatoes is packed full of flavour and nutritious ingredients.
-It's super simple to make and requires very little effort.
+This sauerkraut casserole with chicken and potatoes is a hearty, nourishing dish, packed full of flavour and easy to make.
+Perfect for sharing and delicious the next day, too!

 See also sauerkraut with mushrooms!

 This sauerkraut casserole is the perfect Oktoberfest dish, rainy day dish, and a one-pot healthy comfort food dish that's ideal for sharing.
 It's filling, tastes delicious the next day too and takes minutes to assemble.
-It requires few ingredients and most of the cooking takes place in the oven so all you have to do is give it a stir every once in a while.
+It requires few ingredients and little effort as most of the cooking takes place in the oven.

 Is sauerkraut healthy